 - Availability: more is always better here, consider not only the supply but also the demand

 - Cost: cheaper is always better, the cheapest rounds tend to be the best and most widely used

 Pursuit of Power

 The power of the cartridges involves two main types of power: penetration and velocity.
 It may seem like these two types of power are the same thing, and while they are related…they are two different beasts.

 Defining the exact killing power of a cartridge is hard to nail down in a scientific sense.
-Numbers such as the kinetic energy of a round can tell you a lot about a round but it’s certainly not the only important think.
+Numbers such as the kinetic energy of a round can tell you a lot about a round but it’s certainly not the only important thing.

 You can think of the velocity of the bullet like the engine on a truck.
 It produces all the power/force necessary for the truck to move, but the transmission is what connects the engine to the wheels.

-Without the transmission the truck won’t get off the line.
+Without the transmission, the truck won’t get off the line.
 Bullet weight is the “transmission” that causes penetration.

 Velocity is a great thing but without an adequately heavy bullet, velocity is irrelevant.
 Bullet weight is what causes penetration and lethality.

 Cartridges that throw heavy bullets at medium velocities are more powerful than a lighter bullet traveling faster because light bullets lack the ability to penetrate and cause damage.